Introduction

 \[ S(E^{*}) = H(E^{*}) - \frac{e_{S}(E^{*})}{c_{S}(E^{*})} \]

-and the distribution limit is defined by \(S(E^{*}) = 0\), such that it is located where \(H(E^{*}) = \frac{e_{H}(E^{*})}{c_{H}(E^{*})}\).
+and the distribution limit is defined by \(S(E^{*}) = 0\), such that it is located where \(H(E^{*}) = \frac{e_{S}(E^{*})}{c_{S}(E^{*})}\).
 Distribution limits of a habitat specialist are therefore determined by its intrinsic response to the abiotic environment (the ratio \(\frac{e_{S}(E)}{c_{S}(E)}\)), in conjunction with the habitat response to the abiotic environment (\(\frac{e_{H}(E)}{c_{H}(E)}\)).

 Graphical representation of range limits

-A specialist’s persistence and therefore occupancy is jointly affected by abiotic conditions and habitat availability (occupancy) such that it can be represented graphically with \(\frac{e}{c}\) and \(H(E)\) curves.
-For simplicity, let’s assume linear relationships.
-Distribution limit occurs at the position along the environmental gradient where the habitat occupancy curve (green line) crosses the extinction to colonization ratio.
-An example is illustrated in Figure 1.
-For a landscape composed of suitable habitat patches, the habitat occupancy is 1 and does not vary with environmental conditions.
-The specialist’s intrinsic response is less favourable with increasing environmental conditions.
-Its occupancy for given environmental conditions is defined by the difference between habitat availability and the extinction to colonization ratio curves (\(S^{*} = H-\frac{e}{c}\)).
-The effect of environmental conditions on its occupancy can be graphically represented at \(E_{0}^{*}\) and \(E_{1}^{*}\).
-The difference between habitat availability and the extinction to colonization ratio curves (\(S^{*}\); shown by the arrows in Figure 1) is reduced with increasing environmental conditions, illustrating a decrease in the specialist’s occupancy and persistence (\(S(E_{0}^{*}) > S(E_{1}^{*})\)).
+A specialist’s persistence and therefore occupancy is jointly affected by environmental conditions and habitat availability (occupancy) such that it can be represented graphically with \(\frac{e(E)}{c(E)}\) and \(H(E)\) curves (Figure 1).
+Distribution limit occurs at the position along the environmental gradient where the habitat occupancy curve crosses the extinction to colonization ratio.
+The specialist’s occupancy for given environmental conditions is defined by the difference between habitat availability and the extinction to colonization ratio curves (\(S^{*} = H-\frac{e}{c}\)).
+The difference between habitat availability and the extinction to colonization ratio curves (\(S^{*}\); shown by the arrows in Figure 1 A) is reduced with increasing environmental conditions, illustrating a decrease in the specialist’s occupancy and persistence (\(S(E_{0}^{*}) > S(E_{1}^{*})\)).

 Interaction of the specialist and of its habitat’s response can cause indirect distribution dynamics